 - LASIK (Food and Drug Administration)

-- LASIK - Laser Eye Surgery (American Academy of Ophthalmology) Available in Spanish
+- LASIK -- Laser Eye Surgery (American Academy of Ophthalmology) Also in Spanish

 - What Should I Expect Before, During, and After Surgery?
 (Food and Drug Administration)

 Statistics and Research

 - Eye Health Data and Statistics (National Eye Institute)

 - ClinicalTrials.gov: Corneal Surgery, Laser (National Institutes of Health)

 - ClinicalTrials.gov: Laser In Situ Keratomileusis (LASIK) (National Institutes of Health)